Disploy/disploy/README.md

 });
 ```

-Commands and events will feel similar to how sapphire's discord.js framework feels, with decorators and file system module injecting.
+Commands and events will feel similar to how sapphire's discord.js framework feels, with decorators and file system modules injecting.

 ### Testing